RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?

 \textbf{The influence of using paste and canvas views.} We further investigate the importance of using both paste and canvas views during pretraining.
 The results are concluded in Table~\ref{tab:ablation_views}, where \checkmark under Paste or Canvas denotes whether to use the former or latter term in Eq.~\eqref{eq:Lp}.
 The `Negative' option means whether to treat the canvas and paste counterpart views from the same composite image $x^{pc}$ as negative pairs, \ie, $\exp{(c \cdot sg(p) / \tau} )$ or $\exp{(p \cdot sg(c) / \tau} )$ in the denominator in Eq.~\eqref{eq:Lp}.
-With all columns marked $\times$, the method becomes standard MoCo v2.
+With all columns marked $\times$, the method becomes standard MoCov2.
 From the first three rows in the table, we can see that using either the paste or canvas views can bring performance gains, and the performance will be further boosted when considering both regions.
-For example, in the 4th row, the model gains more than 5\% accuracy improvement over MoCo v2 in both ImageNet 20-NN and 100-NN classification.
-We attribute it to that incorporating both regions during pretraining can help the model learn better category feature representations from a complete perceptive.
+For example, in the 4th row, the model gains more than 5\% accuracy improvement over MoCov2 in both ImageNet 20- and 100-NN classification.
+We attribute it to that leveraging both regions during pretraining can help models learn better category features from a complete perspective.
 Comparing the 4th row with the last row, where intra-image negative pairs are utilized, the performance on both tasks is slightly improved.
-It demonstrates that the usage of negative pairs within images can help the model learn more discriminative features between different regions, again validating the importance of introducing region-level contrastive pairs in self-supervised learning.
+It demonstrates that using negative pairs within images can help models learn more discriminative features between different regions, again validating the importance of introducing region-level contrastive pairs in self-supervised learning.